Electronic Technologies PSG

 The HMS PSG was established in September 2017 with the goal of developing a well-documented, easily accessible, and useful Pacific HMS data system that integrates logbook, dealer, and observer data, providing a single point of access to existing databases maintained by individual offices.
 Because HMS fish travel so widely, crossing many geographic and political boundaries, their management requires the cooperation of U.S. states, territories, the federal government, interstate commissions, and international bodies.
 Collaboration, cooperation, and communication will guide the creation of a sustainable, agile, and responsive HMS data governance program to support the effective management of these prized fish.

 The QM/CI PSG develops and hosts quality management trainings to provide participants with methods and tools for improving data collection and reporting processes in regions across the country.
 It also guides the implementation of quality management principles and tools into the daily business practices of NOAA Fisheries to ensure continuous process improvement.
-Members of the group serve as QM/CI ambassadors through trainings and outreach.
+Members of the group promote the use of QM/CI tools through trainings and outreach.
 Through this work, the QM/CI PSG is developing and promoting a culture of quality management throughout NOAA Fisheries.
 The group meets regularly to share ideas and to promote QM/CI principles for the benefit of NOAA Fisheries' headquarters, regional offices, science centers, and partner agencies.